Liimurr/notes/doc/src/Jenkins.Index.rst

 ++++++++++
 1. install java 17
 2. install jenkins

-   (recommended) when installing, setup jenkins as a service that is initialized on startup
+   recommended: when installing, setup jenkins as a service that is initialized on startup

 Docker
 ++++++